Local Quantum Cooling for Large Fermi Systems with Pairing: Conclusion

 \section{Conclusion}

-We have developed a new unitary scheme for cooling dynamical simulations called \gls{LQF} that can be efficiently applied to large Fermi systems, including superfluids.
-The proposed approach is computationally relatively inexpensive, which allows it to overcome the main limitations of traditional density-matrix or stochastic wave-function methods based on the Lindblad master equation.
-Importantly, the method remains compatible with \gls{TDDFT} frameworks, such as the \gls{TDSLDA} and its extensions, enabling direct implementation in large-scale solvers used for nuclear~\cite{Jin2021,pecak2024WBSkMeff} and ultracold-atom systems~\cite{Bulgac:2007, Bulgac2019}.
+We have developed a new scheme for cooling dynamical simulations called \respch{\gls{LQC}} that can be efficiently applied to large Fermi systems, including superfluids.
+The proposed approach is computationally relatively inexpensive \respch{and remains compatible with density functional theory frameworks, such as the \gls{TDSLDA} and its extensions, enabling direct implementation in large-scale solvers used for nuclear~\cite{Jin2021,pecak2024WBSkMeff} and ultracold-atom systems~\cite{Bulgac:2007, Bulgac2019}.}

 Within this framework, we have demonstrated that energy can be dissipated through multiple channels.
-Besides the previously studied current-damping mechanism~\cite{bulgac2013f,huangphd,Unitary_evolution_Bulgac}, our results reveal that dissipation through the pairing channel can play a significant role.
+Besides the previously studied current-damping mechanism~\cite{bulgac2013f,huangphd,Unitary_evolution_Bulgac}, our results reveal that \respch{cooling} through the pairing channel can play a significant role.
 In numerous cases, particularly for strongly paired systems, we find that damping of the pairing field is more effective in driving the system toward equilibrium than damping only currents.
 This opens a new path for controlling the relaxation of superfluid systems and suggests that the pairing channel could serve as a natural route for modeling particle–particle scattering processes that are otherwise absent in mean-field approaches~\cite{PhysRevC.105.L021601}.

 We have also formulated a time-dependent evolution scheme that allows for variation in particle number.
-This enables simulations in which the particle number can be guided during evolution according to prescribed constraints.
-This feature enables us to perform a \emph{density scan}, in which the system is gradually driven through different average densities, thereby mapping out multiple equilibrium configurations with a single time-dependent run.
+This enables simulations in which the particle number can be guided during evolution \respch{in accordance with prescribed constraints.} This feature enables us to perform a \respch{density scan}, in which the system is gradually driven through different average densities, thereby mapping out multiple equilibrium configurations with a single time-dependent run.